smorrrs/Desperados-III-Resources/level_guide.md

 ## New Orleans Docks
-You can use the out-of-bounds glitch to go straight to Frank and bypass the meetup.

-You can do this skip without controller OOB, but you won't be able to shoot Frank and end the level.
+You can teleport out-of-bounds to go straight to Frank and bypass the meetup.
+If you do this without a controller, you won't be able to shoot Frank and you'll soft lock.

 ## DeVitt Goldmine